 Each year in the spring the elementary staff devotes a significant amount of time developing class lists for the following year.
 It is a team effort and done with great care.
 A student's classroom placement is based on District needs, available space, and educational expertise consistent with state and federal law.
-Every attempt is made to place each child in an environment which encourages the best growth academically, socially, and emotionally.
+Every attempt is made to place each child in an environment, which encourages the best growth academically, socially, and emotionally.
 You, as parents, know your child best.
-If you wish to share information that will help us, complete a Student Placement Form available in the office in the spring.
-Please do not request teachers, but rather give information which will help us select the right classroom.
+If you wish to share information that will help in this process, complete a Parent Input Form available in the office in the spring.

+Please do not request teachers, but rather give information, which will help us, select the right classroom.
 We discourage specific teacher requests but recognize there may be extenuating circumstances on an individual basis.
-There is no guarantee of a desired placement.

 Student placement is governed by Board Policy 5411.
 Although the District may consider parent/guardian requests, the District's placement decision is final.
-Nothing in this section may be construed to limit or modify rights under state and federal laws applicable to students with disabilities, including the right tohave placement by an IEP or Section 504 Team.
+Nothing in this section may be construed to limit or modify rights under state and federal laws applicable to students with disabilities, including the right to have placement by an IEP or Section 504 Team.